dmrellan/Visual-Auditing-Security-Workbook-with-Microsoft-Sentinel/README.md

 ![image](https://user-images.githubusercontent.com/35997289/146852267-fea98016-cb7b-4866-a435-340114823254.png)

+#### SecurityEvents collection
+To collect the SecurityEvents from Domain Controllers, there are two options when you use Microsoft Monitoring Agent and Sentinel:
+- Use the Sentinel Data Connector **Security Events via Legacy Agent**.
-#### Microsoft Defender for Cloud
+- Enable Microsoft Defender for Cloud plans over Microsoft Sentinel workspace.
+The difference between them resides in a billing way.
+Practically speaking, we need to collect Security Events, so there is no difference in the method chosen for this solution.
+We recommend you evaluate both options and choose the most interesting for you.
+Below is the **Microsoft Defender for Cloud** method because it requires some additional (and simple) steps.

-To collecte the Security Events it is needed to enable **all Microsoft Defender for Cloud plans** in the Microsoft Sentinel workspace.
+To enable **all Microsoft Defender for Cloud plans** in the Microsoft Sentinel workspace you need to:
 1. Go to **Microsoft Defender for Cloud**.
 2. Go to Environment Settings and expand your Tenant and Azure Subscriptions until find your Log Analytics Microsoft Sentinel workspace.
 3. Click on your Microsoft Sentinel workspace.